JLD-Aveo-Plus-Ventures-LTD/FullStack-Developer-Test/README.md

 # Additional Backend Task

-Alongside the front-end gallery exercise, candidates should complete a small Node.js backend assignment that focuses on JWT-based authentication.
-The goal is to build and document an Express.js API, leaving implementation details for the candidate:
+Alongside the front-end gallery exercise, you are to complete a small Node.js backend assignment that focuses on JWT-based authentication.
+The goal is to build and document an Express.js API, leaving implementation details for you:

 1. **Seeded user**: Initialize the app with a single user whose password is stored as a bcrypt hash (in-memory or via a simple JSON file).
 2. **Login endpoint**: Implement `POST /auth/login` to validate credentials and return a signed access JWT that includes the user ID and role.